Carmustine (Generic Name)

 About This Drug

 Carmustine is a drug used to treat cancer.
-This drug is given intravenously (IV).
+This drug is given in the vein (IV).

 Possible Side Effects (More Common)

-- Phlebitis, which is redness and tenderness of a vein
+- Phlebitis.
+This is redness and tenderness of a vein

 Possible Side Effects (Less Common)